Project Highlights Pictorial

 - must be accompanied by at least one high-quality, high-resolution digital photograph (e.g., 300 dpi resolution and a minimum size of 5" x 7" in .tif, .jpg, or camera RAW format);

-- must be accompanied by a short, well-written project description of up 150 words (including all listed participants), that provides a basic description of the project, what it accomplishes or how it works, and explains why it is innovative or novel; and
+- must be accompanied by a short, well-written project description of up to 150 words, including all listed participants, that provides a basic description of the project, what it accomplishes or how it works, and explains why it is innovative or novel; and

-- must identify the project owners and engineering or geoscience professionals involved.
+- must identify the BC engineering or geoscience professionals involved.

-To submit a project for the 2018/2019 Project Highlights edition, visit this webpage, complete the submission form, and click Submit.
+To submit a project for the 2019/2020 Project Highlights edition, visit the Project Highlights Submission Form page, complete the submission form, and click Submit.
 The submission form includes a space for contact information, the project description, a list of involved professionals and their roles, and photograph upload.

-Important Note: Please ensure you have permission/authority to share the photo with Innovation for the purpose of publication.
-By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material, and you warrant that you have the authority to grant such rights and have obtained waivers of all associated moral rights.
+Important Note About Photos Rights: Please ensure you have permission/authority to grant Innovation rights to publish the photos you submit By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material, and you warrant that you have the authority to grant such rights, and have obtained waivers of all associated moral and intellectual property rights.
 We may edit and modify photos for quality and suitability for publication in Innovation.

 In addition to considering the submission criteria noted above, when selecting project submissions for the pictorial, the Editorial Board considers: